What is cellulitis?

 Treatment of uncomplicated cellulitis

-If there are no signs of systemic illness or extensive cellulitis, patients can be treated with oral antibiotics at home, for a minimum of 5–10 days.
+If there are no signs of systemic illness or extensive infection, patients with mild cellulitis can be treated with oral antibiotics at home, for a minimum of 5–10 days.
 In some cases, antibiotics are continued until all signs of infection have cleared (redness, pain and swelling), sometimes for several months.
 Treatment should also include:

 - Analgesia to reduce pain